teadrinker/microw8-c-example/README.md

 The build bat files are mostly just windows variations of the [MicroW8 C example](https://github.com/exoticorn/microw8/tree/master/examples/c)

+[build and run fast.bat](https://github.com/teadrinker/microw8-c-example/blob/main/example-project/build%20and%20run%20fast.bat) is the one you would use for development, and build.bat when you want to ship and make sure it's as small as possible.

+### Working around weird constraints

 The hardest constraint for us seemed to be related to wasm module size, we started getting crashes somewhere around 110-120 kb, which is less than half of the stated capacity.
 All the C static data and global variables